Table of Contents

 Why sell on Walmart?

-Low Competition.
-Walmart Marketplace only accepts the finest sellers into their platform, of which it now has +100,000 members.
+Walmart Marketplace only accepts the finest sellers into its platform, of which it now has +100,000 members.
 To make the list, you’d have to be able to provide high-quality products competitively priced while also maintaining a high level of customer service.

 Getting past this high entry barrier would yield the initial benefit of giving your products a higher chance of being listed more often on their site.
 Furthermore, it automatically increases your brand’s credibility in the eyes of consumers.